yoursandeshshrestha/TreesIndia/Docs/application-outline.md

 ## 🎯 **What is TREESINDIA?**

-TREESINDIA is a **unified digital platform** with three main modules: **Home Services**, **Contractor**, and **Real Estate**.
-Users get free credits for property listings, can recharge their wallet, and brokers can buy subscriptions for unlimited posting.
-The platform features simplified phone+OTP authentication and credit-based property posting.
+TREESINDIA is a **unified digital platform** with three main modules: **Home Services**, **Construction Services**, and **Marketplace**.
+The platform features simplified phone+OTP authentication, advanced booking systems with time slot management, real-time worker tracking, and subscription-based marketplace features.

 ---